Noise Monitoring

 A One-Day Survey Is Not a Noise Program

-Noise Changes Daily - Your Data Should Too
+Noise Changes Daily - Your Program Should Repeat

 A one-day survey captures a snapshot.
 But noise levels vary by shift, by season, by equipment condition, by production schedule.
 Workers at 78 dBA today might be at 87 dBA tomorrow when a different line runs.
-Without continuous data, you're making enrollment decisions based on a single roll of the dice - and scoping workers out of your program who may actually need protection.
+A repeatable monitoring program - whether continuous dosimetry, monthly spot surveys, or quarterly walkarounds - captures that variability.
+A single survey every few years can't, and that's the gap OSHA's intent is closing.

 Shift-by-shift tracking